History Student Featured by Fox 61, Hartford Courant

 Gage Robertson ’26 may be a history major.
 But he’s certainly keeping up with the times.

-On a mantle clock made in Bristol, and on some rare wooden clocks from the 1840s he rescued from a landfill, and on another from 1910 made in a different Connecticut town.
+On a mantle clock made in Bristol, and on some rare wooden clocks from the 1840s he rescued from a landfill, and on another from 1910 made in another Connecticut town.

 He restores vintage clocks as a side business, and can tell you a backstory of each and every one.
 When you chat with him, you quickly understand he’s an ideal fit for the University of Hartford’s history program in the College of Arts and Sciences.